Moving to Davis FAQ’s

-There are also some boutique stores in Downtown Davis.
+There are also many boutique stores in Downtown Davis.

 Fourth most populous city in California and the 12th most populous city in the United States, it is the financial, cultural, and transportation center of the larger Bay Area, a region of 7.4 million people and a stone’s throw from Silicon Valley, worldwide hub of innovation and entrepreneurship.

 An hour’s drive to the northwest, these regions boast some of the world’s best wineries.

 Lake Tahoe and the ski slopes of the Sierra Nevada

 Two hours to the east, home to a number of ski resorts, summer outdoor recreation, and tourist attractions.